ForgeRock/forgeops/helm/forgerock-metrics/README.md

       - staging
       - test
     ```
-* Include the new ServiceMonitor name in ```/etc/prometheus-values/kube-prometheus.yaml``` under the
-prometheus/serviceMonitorsSelector section.
-If this a temporary addition deploy it as an override as described in the
-**Overriding Prometheus and Alertmanager configuration values** 'How To'.
 * Update Prometheus with new ServiceMonitor
     ```
     ./deploy-prometheus.sh [-n <namespace>]
     ```

 ### Overriding Prometheus, Alertmanager and Grafana configuration values.
-The default deployment uses configuration values in ```etc/prometheus-values/kube-prometheus.yaml```.
+The default deployment uses configuration values in ```etc/prometheus-values/prometheus-operator.yaml```.
 This file is just
-a copy of the kube-prometheus Helm chart values file.
+a override of the prometheus-operator Helm chart default values file.
 This file contains configuration values for Prometheus and
 Alertmanager and flags to toggle different metric gathering services(exporters).
 You can also override Grafana values
 by adding a Grafana section to your override file as discussed below.

-You can provide your own custom configuration by customizing a copy of ```kube-prometheus.yaml``` and deploying as follows:
+You can provide your own custom configuration by customizing a copy of ```prometheus-operator.yaml``` and deploying as follows:
 ```
-    ./deploy-prometheus.sh -k <path to custom kube-prometheus.yaml file>
+    ./deploy-prometheus.sh -k <path to custom prometheus-operator.yaml file>
 ```

 The main uses of this custom file will be to: